We turned the most beloved Russian character in Slovakia into a symbol of the fight against Russian propaganda.

 Brief

-Create a campaign focused against misinformation as the long-term agenda of the European Commission.
+To create a campaign focused against disinformation as a long-term agenda of the European Commission.

 Insight

-Slovakia experienced communism for 40 years.
-Despite this negative historical experience 39% of Slovaks believe Russia's invasion of Ukraine was provoked by the West.
+Slovakia experienced communism for a long 40 years.
+Despite this negative historical experience, as many as 39% of Slovaks believe that the Russian invasion of Ukraine was provoked by the West.
 Why?
-Because we have always loved Russian fairy tales in Slovakia.
+Because Russian fairy tales have always been loved in Slovakia.

 Idea

-The most popular Russian fairy tale in Slovakia is undoubtedly Mrázik.
-Despite the fact that it was filmed in 1964, every Christmas, it breaks records in viewership.
-Nastenka, the main character of Mrázik, with a well-known high-pitched voice, is familiar to every Slovak.
-Since then, no one has heard of her.
-We found her after almost 60 years, and shortly before Christmas she gave her iconic voice to an important message: Do not believe Russian fairy tales.
+The most popular Russian fairy tale in Slovakia is undoubtedly Mrazik (Father Frost).
+Even though it was filmed in 1964, it breaks viewership records every Christmas.
+Every Slovak knows Nastenka, Mrazik's main character with her distinctively high voice.
+However, no one had heard from her since.
+We found her after almost 60 years, and shortly before Christmas, she lent her iconic voice to an important message: don't believe Russian fairy tales.

-The representation of the European Commission in Slovakia, in accordance with the principles and attitude of the European Union, has been fighting hoaxes and disinformation (not only) from the Kremlin's workshop for a long time.
+The European Commission Representation in Slovakia, in line with the principles and position of the European Union, has been fighting hoaxes and disinformation (not only) from the Kremlin for a long time.

-The video with Darina Khmurova follows a campaign in which the Representation of the European Commission communicated on social networks individual hoaxes as Russian fairy tales and also created special covers of fictional books for this purpose.
+The video featuring Darina Chmúrová follows up on a campaign where the European Commission Representation communicated individual hoaxes on social media as Russian fairy tales, creating special covers for fictional books for this purpose.

-For example, the book About the country that never was, About the truth that was in the middle, How Vladimir Vladimirovich freed his neighbor or Once upon a time there was a Nazi Jew.
+For example, the book About the Country That Never Was, About the Truth That Was in the Middle, How Vladimir Vladimirovich Liberated His Neighbor, or Once Upon a Time, There Was a Nazi Jew.

 EURKO — Don't Believe Russian Fairy TalesEURKO — Don't Believe Russian Fairy Tales

-So we decided to use the voice from the most famous Russian fairy tale in Slovakia — Nastenka from Mrázik.
+We therefore decided to use the voice from the most famous Russian fairy tale in Slovakia—Nastenka from Mrazik.

-In our video, which we deployed in the pre-Christmas period, she told people an important message: do not believe the Kremlin fairy tales, their task is not to entertain people, but to deceive.
-The video linked to a subpage of the European Commission with instructions on how to distinguish the truth from the Russian fairy tale.
+In our commercial, which we launched during the pre-Christmas period, she delivered an important message to people: don't believe fairy tales from the Kremlin; their purpose is not to entertain but to deceive.
+The video linked to a subpage of the European Commission Representation with instructions on how to distinguish truth from a Russian fairy tale.